ZeanQin/zeanqin.github.io/content/articles/git-commands.md

 ### Prettify Git diff

 I use [diff-so-fancy](https://github.com/so-fancy/diff-so-fancy) to make the diffs more readable.
-Install it and then run,
+Follow [the official setup steps](https://github.com/so-fancy/diff-so-fancy#install) and then just run

 ```bash
 git diff